• Disease Overview

 Affected populations

-Oculocerebral Syndrome with Hypopigmentation is an extremely rare disorder that affects males and females in equal numbers.
-Fewer than 15 cases have been reported in the medical literature.
-Most of these observed cases occurred within families.
+Oculocerebral syndrome with hypopigmentation is an extremely rare disorder that affects males and females in equal numbers.
+It was first reported in 1967 and, as of 2024, fewer than 20 cases have been described, without an ethnic preference.
+Most reported cases occurred within families.

 • < Previous section